| Introduction As we have seen in Unit 1, the governance of schools does not

 on how schools may obtain funding, but where funds have to

+be raised due to a severe lack of resources.
 School heads must know what the law is and they must strive

 by every means to operate within it.
 On the other hand law